I do hope will encourage further investigation from members of the Craft and anyone else who may be interested in Freemasonry.

 Men of all religions can join a freemasonry lodge as long as they believe in a superior being.
 It does not matter if you believe in God, Allah or other God, as long as you believe in divinity.
 Freemasons are heavily involved in charitable activities, they are always interested in improving themselves and they wish to make a change in this world.
 Their goal is to make this world a better place and the tools and instruments that they use – brotherly love, friendship and morality – reflect the high standards of their fraternity organization.

 The Warwickshire Mark will welcome any members who meet the high standards desired in any freemasonry lodge.
-Even if you have sinned with a London escort, you can seek for redemption in a freemasonry lodge.
+Even if you have sinned with an escort and you found her maybe on https://www.escortdirectory.com/, you can seek for redemption in a freemasonry lodge.
 But you will have to change and have very high moral standards if you want to remain in this fraternal organization.
 The members of freemasonry were the first advocates of equality, yet they still do not accept women in their fraternal organizations.

 On the other hand, they always believed that all men are equal.
 They disregard the social distinctions and even since the first days of freemasonry they accepted members from all ways of life.
 Charles Darwin was a freemason and he was a member of a lodge in Scotland.
 Most freemasons helped each other and even if they were at war their loyalty did not disappear.

 The most famous masonic sign – the square, the compasses and the eye – did not appear to cast a shadow over this fraternity organization.
 The truth is that in the beginning of it the freemasonry members did not know how to read and they needed a symbol to remind them of the high values and morals.
 If the square symbolizes the morality, the compasses are present in this symbol to remind of wisdom of conduct.
 This symbol can be interpreted in many ways, but they want to reveal that those who follow the path of right will always live in perfection and harmony.